Getting around Hong Kong

 Speed limits are 50kph (31mph) in built-up areas, 80kph (50mph) outside built-up areas, 100kph (62mph) on expressways, and 110kph (68mph) on the North Lantau Highway.

 There are numerous breakdown services available in Hong Kong; ask for details from the car hire outlet.

 An International Driving Permit is recommended, although not legally required.
-A valid national licence is accepted for up to 12 months; those who are staying longer will need to apply for a temporary or full local licence.
+A valid national licence is accepted for up to 12 months; those who are staying longer need to apply for a temporary or full local licence.
 The minimum age is 18 years.
-Third party insurance is compulsory.
+Third-party insurance is compulsory.

 Many tunnels in Hong Kong operate a toll system, which can be paid at the booths or using an automated pre-pay system called Autotoll.
 Signs on the roads are in both English and Cantonese.